Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 # Print Configuration Notes
 ### Installing Print Service Application
-To first install print service application open Visual Studio.
+To first install print service application, open Visual Studio.
 In Visual Studio, the print service is checked-in at "$/Levridge/CRM/Main/PrintService".

 Double click this and map it to a path on your machine.